Fine Art with History of Art 2012

 What made you choose to study Fine Art?
 And why did you choose Leeds?

-The course at Leeds interested me because I could continue to explore a range of artistic media (I didn’t have to narrow down to just one focus, like painting, or sculpture, photography or ceramics, as a lot of universities and colleges ask.
-On a multidisciplinary course like the one offered at Leeds I could continue to use any medium I wanted in my practice, which actually broadened my horizons and I ended up making a lot of audio-installation works.)
-It was also 50% History of Art so it had quite an academic underpinning which I was attracted to, and being part of a university the chance to meet students from other subjects was important to me.
+The course at Leeds interested me because I could continue to explore a range of artistic media.
+I didn’t have to narrow down to just one focus, like painting, or sculpture, photography or ceramics, as a lot of universities and colleges ask.
+On a multidisciplinary course like the one offered at Leeds I could continue to use any medium I wanted in my practice, which actually broadened my horizons and I ended up making a lot of audio-installation works.
+It was also 50% History of Art so it had quite an academic underpinning which I was attracted to.
 In addition I had the opportunity to study abroad for a full year, which was the real no-brainer for me having studied a couple of languages for A-Level and having always enjoyed travel and other cultural experiences.

 Where do you currently work and what is your job title?